zenml-io/zenml-projects/README.md

 Or subscribe to our [public events calendar](https://calendar.google.com/calendar/u/0/r?cid=Y19iaDJ0Zm44ZzdodXBlbnBzaWplY3UwMmNjZ0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) to get notified before every community gathering.

-# 🆘 Getting Help
-By far the easiest and fastest way to get a response is to:

-* Ask your questions in [our Slack group](https://zenml.io/slack-invite/).
-* [Open an issue](https://github.com/zenml-io/zenml-dashboard/issues/new/choose) on our GitHub repo.

 # 🔥 About ZenML
 ZenML is an extensible, open-source MLOps framework for creating production-ready ML pipelines.
 Built for data scientists, it has a simple, flexible syntax, is cloud- and tool-agnostic, and has interfaces/abstractions that are catered towards ML workflows.